 4 tablespoons olive oil

 1/8 cup rhubarb syrup

 1 teaspoon each chopped garlic and spicy mustard

 It has a tart kick to it, so some of you might need to add a bit of sweetening to it.
 I liked it just like that, though.
 Mmm.

 To use the syrup on pancakes, etc. thicken it with your favorite thickening agent (ie flour, cornstarch, etc.) and serve it hot over you morning breakfast.

 Rhubarb Syrup in Frosting

 Replace some of your liquid and sugar requirements in your frosting recipes with some of the rhubarb syrup.

 You get the idea.
 The sky’s the limit.
 But do it soon!
 Rhubarb season doesn’t last forever.
 Unfortunately.

 PS If you’d like some more great ideas on what to do with rhubarb, check out my sister’s post about their annual “Rhubarb Day” where they make all their meals and snacks for one day out of rhubarb.
-I’ve also got some instructions about how to make rhubarb ketchup.
-And, I found this online resource for rhubarb drink recipes.
+I’ve also got some recipes for how to make rhubarb ketchup and dandelion rhubarb pie (so good!).
+I also found this online resource for rhubarb drink recipes.